-- 6. Background investigations; gaming licenses.
-The Agency shall conduct, or have conducted, any background investigations required or permitted under applicable law, and shall issue, suspend, and revoke all licenses pertaining to class II or III gaming. - 7.
-Coordination with other agencies.
-The Agency shall coordinate its activities and cooperate with other relevant agencies, including the Commission and other federal agencies, and any agencies of the State with which the Tribes cooperate pursuant to a compact.
-The Agency may provide any information to such agencies which must or may be provided under applicable law. - 8.
-Coordination with private entities.
-The Agency shall supervise, oversee, and, to the extent appropriate, coordinate its activities with, any contract manager, and any other contractors, vendors, suppliers, or other private entities with any involvement in any aspect of gaming operations. - 9.
-Regulations.
+6. Background investigations; gaming licenses.
+The Agency shall conduct, or have conducted, any background investigations required or permitted under applicable law, and shall issue, suspend, and revoke all licenses pertaining to class II or III gaming.

+7. Co-ordination with other agencies.
+The Agency shall coordinate its activities and cooperate with other relevant agencies, including the Commission and other federal agencies, and any agencies of the State with which the Tribe cooperates pursuant to a Compact.
+The Agency may provide any information to such agencies which must or may be provided under applicable law.

+8. Co-ordination with private entities.
+The Agency shall supervise, oversee, and, to the extent appropriate, co-ordinate its activities with, any contract manager, and any other contractors, vendors, suppliers, or other private entities with any involvement in any aspect of gaming operations.

+9. Regulations.
 The Agency may promulgate, review, and revise as necessary regulations, rules, and procedures to govern and facilitate the operation and management of the gaming operation in accordance with applicable law.
-Such regulations, rules, and procedures shall be subject to rescission or amendment by the Council. - 10.
-Compact.
-The Agency shall carry out each of the responsibilities and duties set forth for the Agency in a Compact. - 11.
-Establishment of list of barred persons.
-The Agency may bar any person from working or gaming at the Tribes' gaming facilities if in the view of the Agency such person's history, associations, reputation, or habits poses a threat to the integrity of tribal gaming activities.
-This list may be shared with other public or private agencies under subsections 7 and 8 above. - 12.
-Technical standards.
-The Agency shall promulgate, review, and revise as necessary technical standards and rules of each game of chance operated by the Tribes. - 13.
-Penalties.
-The Agency may impose penalties for violations of this Ordinance or any compact in accordance with chapter 9 of this Ordinance. - 14.
-Legal remedies.
-The Agency may in its own name bring any civil action or criminal complaint in the courts of the Tribes, State or the United States to enforce the provisions of this Ordinance, the Act or any compact, or to enjoin or otherwise prevent any violation of this Ordinance, the Act, or compact, occurring on the Reservation.
-However, the Tribes, including the Agency and any of its agents acting within their authority shall retain sovereign immunity from suit in any court or tribunal, including immunity from counterclaims, except as specifically provided otherwise in this Ordinance. - 15.
-Emergency action by Agency members.
-If emergency action is required to protect the public interest in the integrity of gaming operations, and there is insufficient time to convene a meeting of the Agency, the chairman of the Agency, or any other member of the Agency acting in the absence of the chairman, may issue in the name of the Agency any order which the Agency has the power to issue to any employee or contractor of the gaming operation or to any other person within the jurisdiction of the Tribes to take any action or cease and desist from any action as may be required to protect such interest.
-Any such emergency order must be reviewed by the Agency at its earliest opportunity, whereupon it may be confirmed or vacated by the Agency.
+Such regulations, rules, and procedures shall be subject to rescission or amendment by the Council.

+10. Compact.
+The Agency shall carry out each of the responsibilities and duties set forth for the Agency in a Compact.

+11. Establishment of list of barred persons.
+The Agency may bar any person from working or gaming at the Tribe's gaming facilities if in the view of the Agency such person's history, associations, reputation, habits, or behavior poses a threat to the integrity of tribal gaming activities, or to the safe and lawful operation of those activities.
+This list may be shared with other public or private agencies under subsections 7 and 8 above.

+12. Technical standards.
+The Agency shall promulgate, review, and revise as necessary technical standards and rules of each game of chance operated by the Tribe.

+13. Penalties.
+The Agency may impose penalties for violations of this Code or any Compact in accordance with chapter 9 of this Code.

+14. Legal remedies.
+The Agency may in its own name bring any civil action or criminal complaint in the courts of the Tribes,

+State or the United States to enforce the provisions of this Code, the Act, or any Compact, or to enjoin or otherwise prevent any violation of this Code, the Act, or Compact, occurring on the Reservation.
+However, the Tribe, including the Agency and any of its agents acting within their authority shall retain sovereign immunity from suit in any court or tribunal, including immunity from counterclaims, except as specifically provided otherwise in this Code.

+15. Emergency action by Agency members.
+If emergency action is required to protect the public interest in the integrity of tribal gaming activities, or the safe and lawful operation of those activities, and there is insufficient time to convene a meeting of the Agency, the chairman of the Agency, or any other member of the Agency acting in the absence of the chairman, may issue in the name of the Agency any order which the Agency has the power to issue to any employee or contractor of the gaming operation or to any other person within the jurisdiction of the Tribe to take any action or cease and desist from any action as may be required to protect such Any such emergency order must be reviewed by the Agency interest. at its earliest opportunity, whereupon it may be confirmed or vacated by the Agency.
 An unreviewed or unconfirmed emergency order issued under this section will lapse within 10 days, and must so state.